melezhik/outthentic/README.md

 Here are the brief comments to the example above:

-- \`downstream=1' declare story as downstream; now runner will never execute this story directly, upstream story should call it.
+- \`downstream=1' declare story as downstream; now runner never executes this story directly, upstream story should call it.

 - call \'run_story(method,resource,variables)' function inside upstream story hook to run downstream story.